2hu12/blogu/readme.md

 | branch         | git repo branch      |
 | domain(option) | blog domain          |

-> tip: You can use github and gitcafe pages service, so the branch option is required, and if you use github page for project, `branch` should be `gh-pages`, and for gitcafe, `gitcafe-pages`.
+> Tip: You can use github and gitcafe pages service, so the branch option is required, and if you use github page for project, `branch` should be `gh-pages`, and for gitcafe, `gitcafe-pages`.
 Or if you want to consume the only user `io` page, branch should be `master`.